 SS2+4 Ässämäki is now reversed.
 It means the beginning is now completely new to all drivers, while the ending is the same as the Halinen stage from 2016 and 2017.
 In fact, these roads haven’t been rallied on WRC level before 2016 at all, making it the newest stage of the rally.

-Ässämäki is quite fast, but driven almost completely on three medium wide private roads.
+Ässämäki is quite fast, but driven almost completely on three relatively narrow and soft private roads.
 There’s only a quick link on a wide public road between the first and second roads.
 The first and third roads are similar in the sense that they are first twisty and technical, then very straightforwardly fast without warning.
-The middle road in turn is a bit narrower and more technical.
-The third road also has some big jumps near the end.
+The middle road in turn is a bit narrower and more technical, although fast.

 Andreas Mikkelsen rolled on this stage in 2018 (in the opposite direction) at the beginning of the third road where the bends are long and the ditches deep.

 SS3+5 Sahloinen-Moksi is a reconfigured and reversed version of last year’s Moksi.
 This stage is like the polar opposite to Ässämäki in the sense that it has many road types and rhythm changes – and they all occur at junctions.
 The route is completely new to almost all drivers in this direction.

 Like the title suggests, the start is now on a road that was a part of the Sahloinen (and Surkee) stages from 1992 to 1995.
 Then the route proceeds onto roads used on the Surkee stage in 2010, but only that one time.

 The first 3.9 km are on relatively fast and easy but narrow roads with tricky junction turns.
 The road at 2.3 km is narrower and softer than the two first ones.
 Then a fast section on the wide Moksi main road – partly between two lakes – joins the more familiar Surkee/Moksi route at 7.6 km, but now driven into the opposite direction than the last 10 years.